cdvanroekel/TFTPlayerTracker/README.md

 4) In the settings, adjust the looks to what you want, but check the "Read From File" checkbox for the Text property.
 5) Point to the "TrackedPlayerList.txt" file you created in step 1.
 6) StreamLabs should update this source as the TrackedPlayerList file updates when Players are added/cleared to the right column on the Player Tracker list.

+# Background
+This idea was entirely inspired by [Rayditz](https://www.twitch.tv/rayditz), a Twitch Streamer and high level TFT player who came up with the idea on stream.